AnanyaBajpayi/MyResources-DSA-LinkedList/DSA/Tree.md

 ### Tree
-How to create a tree and traverse it using recursive inorder,preorder,postorder
+How to create a tree and traverse it using recursive inorder,preorder,postorder,levelorder
 ```c
 struct node {
   int data;